 The parties may stipulate a fixed term for contracts, which will be automatically renewed if none of the parties oppose the renewal of the lease.
-In the absence of such of a fixed term provision, the lease agreement will be considered open-ended.
+In the absence of such of a fixed term provision, the lease agreement will be considered to have the duration of 5 years.

 The amount of the rent can usually be freely agreed between the parties, with the exception of low cost housing.
-Rental costs depend on region and particular neighborhood and may vary according to number of bedrooms, standards of a property, and the facilities provided.
+Rental costs depend on region and particular neighbourhood and may vary according to number of bedrooms, standards of a property, and the facilities provided.